sauvc/rulebook/rulebook.md

 ### Sequence of events during the competition

 - AUVs will undergo weight and size check.
 Bonus points, if applicable, will be awarded.
-- AUVs will be tested for battery, oil or lubricant leak.
-Failing the leak test would lead to disqualification of team.
+- AUVs will be tested for battery, oil or lubricant leak check, and a waterproofness check.
+Failing either would bar the team from attempting to qualify until the AUV passes the checks.
 - AUVs will proceed to qualifying round.
 The bonus points for size and weight is applicable only if the AUV passes the qualifying round.
 - The qualified AUVs will proceed for the final rounds of competition.

 ### Practice Rounds
-- Teams will be allowed to practice in the main arena after qualifications, subject to availability of time slots and the schedule during the competition.
+- Teams will be allowed to practice in the main arena after they successfully complete the qualifying round, subject to availability of time slots and the schedule during the competition.
 - No tethers are allowed at ANY time inside the main arena.
-- Team will be allowed calibrate their AUV sensors with tethers, at the edge of the pool, with the vehicle held **stationary**.
+- Teams will be allowed calibrate their AUV sensors with tethers, at the edge of the pool, with the vehicle held **stationary**.

 ### Length of a game
 - Each team is given **15 minutes** to complete the tasks.